 These areas include parts of the town centre and also residential streets such as Brook Street, East Hill and parts of Mersea Road and Military Road.

 A major cause of this pollution is vehicles but open fires, log burners and industry emissions also contribute.

 The effects of air pollution

 Air pollution has been linked to many health problems including asthma, strokes, cancer and heart disease.
 Shockingly, 1 in 20 deaths in Colchester are linked to pollution.

 Children are particularly at risk.
 Research has shown pollution affects their lung growth and development.
-The pregnant women, the elderly and those with heart and respiratory conditions are also vulnerable to its effects.
+Pregnant women, the elderly and those with heart and respiratory conditions are also vulnerable to its effects.

 Tackling pollution in our borough is therefore vital.

 About the Clean Air for Colchester project